-50. In its 2014 Opinion, the Commission held that several key terms of the legislation were overly vague and broad and, consequently, in violation of the principle of legality.
-This was especially true of the terms "political activities" and "foreign funding" as well as the interpretation of the former term provided by the Constitutional Court of the Russian Federation in its decision of 8 April 2014.114 These violations of the principle of legality have now been extended to an even larger set of entities and individuals.
+51. In its 2014 Opinion, the Commission held that several key terms of the legislation were overly vague and broad.
+While it is true that "many laws are inevitably couched in terms which, to a greater or lesser extent, are vague and whose interpretation and application are questions of practice", laws nevertheless have to satisfy the requirement of "foreseeability".
+Otherwise they are in violation of the principle of legality.
+This was especially true of the terms "political activities" and "foreign funding" as well as the interpretation of the former term provided by the Constitutional Court of the Russian Federation in its decision of 8 April 2014.
+These violations of the principle of legality have now been extended to an even larger set of entities and individuals.

-- 51. The recent amendments further exacerbate the legal uncertainty concerning who could be designated a "foreign agent" because the additional grounds on which entities and individuals could be designated "foreign agents" also fail to comply with the principle of legality.
+52. The recent amendments further exacerbate the legal uncertainty concerning who could be designated a "foreign agent" because the additional grounds on which entities and individuals could be designated "foreign agents" also fail to comply with the principle of legality.
 In particular, the notion of "organizational and methodological support", which serves as an additional ground for designating individuals as "foreign agents", is so vague and susceptible to broad interpretation that the provision cannot be deemed to be foreseeable.
-Without additional specification (e.g. through administrative guidelines), this provision violates the principle of the legality. - 52.
-The scope of the exceptions for diplomats and foreign journalists is also unclear.
-Although "representatives of foreign state authorities and international organisations" are excluded it is not entirely clear who would be considered a "representative".
-Similarly, the notion of activities that are "incompatible with [...] professional journalistic activities", which serves as a ground for designating foreign journalists "foreign agents", is overly vague. - 53.
-The lack of legal certainty also arises regarding the FSB's apparently unlimited power to determine what information on Russian military activities should serve as a ground of becoming a "foreign agent" if gathered by an individual.
-The kinds of information that constitute grounds for being designated a "foreign agent" should be determined in the law and not by a government agency especially not by an intelligence agency, whose decisions tend to be classified. - 54.
-Due to the lack of legal certainty concerning the scope of the "foreign agent" designation, the Venice Commission is concerned about the risk of arbitrary implementation and the potential chilling effect on civil society.
-No administrative guidelines or practice seem to exist that would render the legislation more foreseeable in practice.
-Moreover, experience with Russia's "foreign agent" legislation suggests that vague terms are likely to be interpreted broadly in order to expand the reach of the law.
-As the Commission noted in its 2019 Report on Funding of Associations, "Apart from the wording of legal provisions, the Commission has also due regard to the role of adjudication by courts in clarifying the meaning of a provision and considers that even unclear
+Without additional specification (e.g. through administrative guidelines), this provision violates the principle of the legality.

+53. The scope of the exception for foreign journalists is also unclear, since the notion of activities that are "incompatible with [...] professional journalistic activities", which serves as a ground for designating foreign journalists "foreign agents", is overly vague.
+In their exchanges with the rapporteurs, the Russian authorities explained that they consider "[a] journalist [to go] beyond

+Justice Ministry", Meduza, 6 May 2021, available at: https://meduza.io/en/feature/2021/05/06/i-don-t-want-to-become-a-political-prisoner (last accessed 5 July 2021)).

+&lt;sup>117 ECtHR, Huhtamäki v.
+Finland, no. 54468/09, § 41, 6 March 2012.

-114 Ibidem, paras.
+&lt;sup>118 Ibidem, paras.
 44-106.

-The critical remarks made by the Venice Commission have been echoed by the Council of Europe Commissioner for Human Rights in his Opinion on the legislation and practice in the Russian Federation on non-commercial organisations in light of Council of Europe standards, CommDH(2013)15, 15 July 2013, available at: https://rm.coe.int/opinion-of-the-commissioner-for-human-rights-on-the-legislation-of-the/16806da5b2 (last accessed 18 June 2021).
+The critical remarks made by the Venice Commission have been echoed by the Council of Europe Commissioner for Human Rights in his Opinion on the legislation and practice in the Russian Federation on non-commercial organisations in light of Council of Europe standards (CommDH(2013)15, op. cit.).